 To enter Lancing, candidates from preparatory schools sit the ISEB Common Entrance or Common Academic Scholarship examinations.
 The pass mark at Common Entrance is an average of 55% and only Level 2 and Level 3 papers are accepted.
 Candidates from schools which do not prepare for ISEB examinations will sit computerised Cognitive Ability Tests.
 These usually take place at the College during Year 8.

-This is being introduced as an early entry route for pupils joining Lancing from 2020.
+The Advance Programme was introduced as an early entry route for pupils joining Lancing in 2020 and beyond.

 The process is designed to let us get to know prospective pupils in the round.
 We want to gauge their strengths in academic, sporting and other fields and to give them a real chance to shine as individuals.
 This will allow us to identify those with the greatest potential to excel at Lancing College.
 Application takes place in the Advent Term of Year 6.